 Like CppUTest, GoogleTest is written in C++ but unlike CppUTest, you have to write C++ Code when testing C code with it.
 It is possible to write Unit Tests for C-Code in GTest, a fact that I already wrote an article about.

-You have to download the source code of Google TestOpens in a new tab. and build it for the platform that you intend to use.
+You have to download the source code of Google Test and build it for the platform that you intend to use.
 Then you have to include the necessary headers and link to the library files you built.

 GTest has a rich feature set with Test Fixtures (classes) to group tests, many assertions, parameterized tests and user defined matchers.
 You can also use GMock as a mocking framework for auto generated mocks.
 But beware that this may not be possible for C code because it relies on class features, therefore you may mock your c code manually.